sinclairnick/brail/packages/docs/docs/01-Introduction/01-intro.md

 ## What about email delivery?

 For an email to appear in someones inbox, it needs a **design** and a **delivery method**.
+Brail leaves delivery up to you.

-When we pick an Email service provider (ESP) like MailChimp, SendGrid etc. we tend to evaluate their deliverability, automation and templating ability.
+When we pick an Email service provider (ESP) like MailChimp, SendGrid etc. we tend to evaluate their deliverability, automation and templating ability all at once.
 By teasing apart templating into a standlone, code-first, open-source ecosystem we avoid vendor lock-in, and switching between delivery methods becomes trivial.
 Brail lets you reclaim ownership of your email stack, while remaining agnostic to which delivery provider you like using.